R-Ligier/C-Practice/HashNotes.md

 **average number of keys per slot given an assumption that each key is equally likely to be hashed to any slot on the table, independent of where the other keys are hashed

-Expected time to insert/search/delete become O(1 +alpha) b/c
+Expected time to insert/search/delete become O(1 +alpha)

 Example:

 Hash function: h(x) = x mod 7

 Keys: 50, 700, 76, 85, 92, 73, 101

+//i denotes as index

  50 mod 7 = i 1

  700 mod 7 = i 0

  76 mod 7 = i 6

  85 mod 7 = i 1

  92 mod 7 = i 1

  73 mod 7 = i 3

  101 mod 7 = i 3

  Hash Table below (think of it as an array)
  Create a pointer to a linked list